calledit/metric_depth_video_toolbox/README.md

 #### apply_inpainting.sh
-Uses ML to paint over logos, text overlays or other objects from a video, can be usefull to do before runing the depth ML models as they thend to produce prro results when the video has logos over text overlays.
+Uses ML to paint over logos, text overlays or other objects from a video, can be usefull to do before runing the depth ML models as they thend to produce less acurate results when the video has logos or text overlays.
 ```bash
 example:
 Create a overlay_mask.png that is white where the overlay is.